robertopauletto/javascript/README.md

   <a name="modules--prefer-default-export"></a>
   - [10.6](#modules--prefer-default-export) In modules with a single export, prefer default export over named export.
  eslint: [`import/prefer-default-export`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/prefer-default-export.md)
-    > Why?
+    > Perchè?
 To encourage more files that only ever export one thing, which is better for readability and maintainability.

     ```javascript
-    // bad
+    // male
     export function foo() {}

-    // good
+    // bene
     export default function foo() {}
     ```

   <a name="modules--imports-first"></a>
   - [10.7](#modules--imports-first) Put all `import`s above non-import statements.
  eslint: [`import/first`](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/first.md)
-    > Why?
+    > Perchè?
 Since `import`s are hoisted, keeping them all at the top prevents surprising behavior.

     ```javascript
-    // bad
+    // male
     import foo from 'foo';
     foo.init();

     import bar from 'bar';

-    // good
+    // bene
     import foo from 'foo';
     import bar from 'bar';